code-423n4/2023-07-nounsdao-findings/data/shark-Q.md

     /// @notice The minimum setable proposal threshold uint256 public constant MIN_PROPOSAL_THRESHOLD_BPS = 1; // 1 basis point or 0.01%
 ```
 This could pose a precision issue even if the total supply of Nouns tokens is already in its three digits.
-Apparently, a proposal threshold determined via the following two functions could return zero, e.g. (1 * 720) / 10000 yields zero due to truncation, i.e. numerator smaller than denominator.
+Apparently, a proposal threshold determined via the following two functions could return zero, e.g. (1 * 720) / 10000 yields zero due to truncation, i.e. the numerator smaller than the denominator.

 https://github.com/nounsDAO/nouns-monorepo/blob/718211e063d511eeda1084710f6a682955e80dcb/packages/nouns-contracts/contracts/governance/NounsDAOLogicV2.sol#L921-L923